Priyaramesh0106/tamil-nadu-election-analysis-2026/README.md

 ## Analysis Workflow

-The analysis was primarily performed using Microsoft Excel.
+Most analytical preprocessing and aggregation were performed in Microsoft Excel before visualization and presentation.

 Tasks included:
 - regional aggregation